Aztekium ritteri: Distribution

 It is a cactus endemic to the Sierra Madre Oriental, in the state of Nuevo León, Mexico.
 It is distributed in the Rayones valley, between 850 and 1,045 m above sea level.
 It is located on Jurassic gypsum, middle and lower Cretaceous limestone, as well as Tertiary conglomerates.
 Plants grow with associated with Selaginella sp., there is an important relationship between Aztekium ritteri and Selaginella lepidophylla, which most likely plays a predominant role in promoting the germination of its tiny seeds.
 Where the average annual precipitation ranges between 300 and 800 mm.
 The types of vegetation surrounding their populations are submontane scrub (or subinermet scrub) and rosetophilous desert scrub.
 The habitat of this species is characterized by having slopes of nearly 90 degrees, in areas occupied by intermittent streams.

 Plants are sensitive to cold, it does not tolerate frost.
 When cultivated, it reproduces through seeds, its growth is very slow, therefore it is often grafted to accelerate its maturity.
 Less water is added than for the average cactus.
 It is watered only in warm weather.

-Other cacti that are distributed in the habitat of this species are: Neolloydia conoidea, Mammillaria candida, Mammillaria pilispina, Epithelantha micromeris, Opuntia stenopetala, Opuntia stricta, Thelocactus bueckii ssp. matudae, Echinocereus viereckii ssp. huastescensis, Echinocereus pentalophus ssp. leonensis, among others.
+Other cacti that are distributed in the habitat of this species are: Neolloydia conoidea, Mammillaria candida, Mammillaria pilispina, Epithelantha micromeris, Opuntia stenopetala, Opuntia stricta, Thelocactus buekii ssp. matudae, Echinocereus viereckii ssp. huastescensis, Echinocereus pentalophus ssp. leonensis, among others.